palowenstein/mysql-employee-management-tracker-application/README.md

 ## Overview
 <ul>
 <li>The MySQL Employee Management Tracker Application allows for the creation and maintenance of an employee database, ideal for company management.</li>
-<li>The application is powered by Node.js to allow for JS execution outside of the browser (Terminal window), Express (Get/Post Requests between REST 'REpresentational State Transfer' APIs), Inquirer (for information collection), Console.table (for a clean table display) and a MySQL database which stores the information created, read, updated or deleted (CRUD).</li>
+<li>The application is powered by Node.js to allow for JS execution outside of the browser (Mac Terminal window), Express (Get/Post Requests between REST 'REpresentational State Transfer' APIs), Inquirer (for information collection), Console.table (for a clean table display) and a MySQL database which stores the information created, read, updated or deleted (CRUD).</li>
-<li>The MySQL database stored in the db folder (schema.sql) can be initiatied via Terminal or, more simply, via MySQL Workbench (GIF/MP4).</li>
+<li>The MySQL database, stored in the db folder as <strong>schema.sql</strong>, can be initiatied via Terminal or, more simply, via MySQL Workbench (GIF/MP4).</li>
-<li>In addition of the database schema, the application includes a pre-filled seed.sql file, also stored in the db folder, which populates the database at startup so that it doesn't show empty.</li>
+<li>In addition of the database schema, the db folder also contains a <strong>seed.sql</strong> file which will populate the database at startup so that it doesn't show empty.</li>
-<li>Just like the database, the seed.sql file can be executed via Terminal or via MySQL Workbench, it contains the names of 19 Atari Inc. key employees (1972-1984) such as Jay Miner or Joe Decuir.</li>
+<li>Like the database, the seed.sql file can be executed via Terminal or via MySQL Workbench, it contains the names of 19 Atari Inc. key employees (1972-1984) such as Jay Miner or Joe Decuir.</li>
 <li>The end user, via the Terminal Command-Line Interface, is allowed all four CRUD stages:
   <ul>
     <li>(Create) Add departments, roles, employees.</li>